Outdoor activities in Singapore

 I’m probably not the only one who feels this way, but one of the best ways to destress after a long day of work is to go outside for some fresh air.
 For many Singaporeans, spending time outdoors among nature does wonders for our mental and physical health.

-Sometimes, though, we may have a hankering for something different from jogging, cycling and hiking through PCNs and nature reserves.
+Sometimes, though, we may have a hankering for something different from indoor activities such as jogging, cycling, and hiking through PCNs, and nature reserves.
 Here are some unique nature and outdoor activities for you to get your nature fix.

 For the amateur detectives, satisfy your inner sleuth by taking up the escape room challenge on St John’s Island.
-Over a period of 5.5 hours, work together with your friends to find clues, solve puzzles and eventually find the cure for the Green Death, a fictional pandemic sweeping the world.
+Over 5.5 hours, work together with your friends to find clues, solve puzzles, and eventually find the cure for the Green Death, a fictional pandemic sweeping the world.

 Unlike the typical escape room experience, this outdoor challenge covers the entire island.
 While you try to find the cure for the virus, take some time to learn about the rich history of the island and explore the island.